 Composting Methods for Wood Chips

 As a gardener, I have found that composting wood chips can be a great way to enrich my soil and improve the health of my plants.
-There are several methods that can be used to compost wood chips, but two of the most effective ones are hot composting and speeding up decomposition.
+Several methods can be used to compost wood chips, but two of the most effective ones are hot composting and speeding up decomposition.

 Hot Composting